Desmopressin

 Desmopressin does not cause weight gain.
 But it may cause fluid overload as a side effect by reducing the amount of fluid to be urinated.
 This fluid overload can result in weight gain.

 Desmopressin does not cure bedwetting, but it helps control bedwetting.
-It is usually prescribed at the night time to prevent frequent urination.
+It is usually prescribed at night to prevent frequent urination.

 Take the missed dose as soon as possible.
 However, if it is time for the next dose, skip the missed dose and go back to your regular dosing schedule.

 Optimal intake of fluids is recommended.
-However, avoid excess intake of water and other liquids like coffee, tea, cola, and energy drinks, leading to worsening of electrolyte imbalance.
+However, avoid excess intake of water and other liquids like coffee, tea, cola, and energy drinks, which can lead to worsening of the electrolyte imbalance.

 Your doctor will decide the duration of treatment depending on your medical condition and response to the treatment.